Kurt Koffka: Career

 After receiving his doctorate in 1908, Koffka worked at the University of Würzburg as an assistant to Oswald Külpe who greatly influenced his work.
-After Kulpe left, Koffka continued to work as an assistant to Karl Marbe.
+After Külpe left, Koffka continued to work as an assistant to Karl Marbe.
 In 1910, Koffka became an assistant to Friedrich Schumann at the Psychological Institute in Frankfurt on Main to study the perception of motion, alongside Max Wertheimer and Wolfgang Köhler.
 Koffka considered this period in his life significant to his scientific development.

 Koffka later became a professor at the University of Giessen.
 The University of Giessen assigned Koffka the Privatdozent title in 1911 and the ausserordentlicher while working with August Messer.
 Eighteen articles and six experimental works were completed over the twelve years that Koffka spent at Giessen.
 Koffka spent time at Professor Sommer's Psychiatric Clinic located in Giessen in the midst of World War I. They focused on subjects diagnosed with brain trauma, but focused on aphasia cases.
 He also studied the localization of sounds to be of aid to the army and navy.

 In 1924, Koffka moved to the United States of America and retained a research professor position at Smith College in Northampton, Massachusetts, beginning in 1927.
 His priority during this time was work regarding visual perception.

-In 1932, Uzbekistan was undergoing significant socioeconomic and political changes.
-It was at this time that Koffka traveled to Uzbekistan to join others in researching the impact of these changes on affected individuals cognition.
+In 1932, Uzbekistan was undergoing significant changes as a constituent republic of the Soviet Union, and in just over a decade saw a transition from a feudal aristocracy to a modern developing nation.
+It was at this time that Koffka traveled there to join others in researching the impact of the rapid pace of social, cultural, and economic development on affected individuals' cognition; the new generation was the first in Uzbek history to be fully literate and receive a formal education.
 His work did not result in any publications.
 However, while in Uzbekistan, an illness, diagnosed as relapsing fever, rendered Koffka very ill but, in spite of his condition, he began to work on his book, "The Principles of Gestalt Psychology", which was published in 1935.
 Once this book was completed, Koffka's previous self-limitations were eased as he allowed himself to delve into areas he previously felt were inappropriate for his specialty.
 This broadened scope was evidenced by his incorporation of psychology in other fields of interest including the arts and ethics.
 He spent the year 1939-1940 visiting Sir Hugh Cairns at the Nuffield Institute in Oxford.